Soft savings tend to fall into two basic categories.

 Soft savings are, in fact, real savings.
 Companies save money when employees are more satisfied.
-For example, acquisition costs go down because satisfied employees are more likely to land new business than disgruntled once.
-There are also more likely to appease upset customers.
+For example, acquisition costs go down because satisfied employees are more likely to land new business than disgruntled ones.
+Consequently, they are also more likely to appease upset customers.
 Both of these impact the bottom line.

 Creating a continuous improvement culture drives cost savings over time.
 Having a team of empowered employees that attacks problems can have a tremendous impact on profit.